onsi/ginkgo/index.md

 this installs the `ginkgo` executable under `$GOPATH/bin` -- you'll want that on your `$PATH`.

+> Alternatively, you can `go get github.com/onsi/ginkgo/ginkgo` to fetch the testing framework and install the CLI in one go.

+**Ginkgo is compatible with Golang v1.1+  Ubuntu users: apt-get currently installs v1.0 -- you'll need to upgrade!**

 ---

 ##Getting Started: Writing Your First Test